Jorge Pereyra Díaz: 2023-24 season

 In the 2024 Super Cup semi final against Odisha FC, Diaz was shown a red card following a brawl, and was eventually given a four-match ban.
 Even after serving his ban, he struggled with injury and illness, leading to his absence for three more games.
-He returned to action on 12 March 2024, at home against NorthEast United, coming on as a 76th minute substitute for Bipin Singh in an eventual 4-1 win for Mumbai.
+He returned to action on 12 March 2024, at home against NorthEast United, coming on as a 76th-minute substitute for Bipin Singh in an eventual 4–1 win for Mumbai.
 He scored his first goal after returning away against Hyderabad FC through a penalty.
-This was the third and final goal of the match, which ended 3-0 to Mumbai.
+This was the third and final goal of the match, which ended 3–0 to Mumbai.

 In the club's final game of the season, Mumbai needed to defeat Mohun Bagan Super Giant to win the ISL Shield.
-However, the team lost 2-1, allowing Mohun Bagan to take the Shield.
+However, the team lost 2–1, allowing Mohun Bagan to take the Shield.

 In the ISL Cup semi-final second leg, Diaz scored the first goal of the match with a close-range tap-in.
 Lallianzuala Chhangte scored the second goal of the match, sending Mumbai to the ISL Cup final.
 In the final, once again against Mohun Bagan Super Giant, Diaz scored the equalizing goal after running onto a long pass from Alberto Noguera.
-Mumbai went on to win 3-1 after goals from Bipin Singh and Jakub Vojtus.
+Mumbai went on to win 3–1 after goals from Bipin Singh and Jakub Vojtus.
 This was Diaz's first ISL Cup, meaning he won both major ISL honours during his time at Mumbai.
 He was crucial in this ISL Cup triumph, scoring 10 ISL goals throughout the season.

 On 29 May 2024, Mumbai confirmed that Diaz would be leaving the club upon the expiry of his contract.

 Bengaluru FC

 On 23 August 2024, after his Mumbai contract ended, Diaz signed for fellow ISL club Bengaluru FC.
-On May 29 2025, Bengaluru announced he would be departing the club upon the expiry of his contract.
+On May 29, 2025, Bengaluru announced he would be departing the club upon the expiry of his contract.

 Return to Mumbai City

 On 17 June 2025, Mumbai City announced Diaz's return to the club.
 Diaz scored on his second debut for the club on 27 October 2025, opening the scoring in the club's first match of the Super Cup against SC Delhi.
-The match eventually ended 4-1 to the Islanders.
+The match eventually ended 4–1 to the Islanders.
+On 22 August 2026, following the expiry of his contract, Diaz left the club.